 Access to fresh water is critical, especially in hot weather.
 If you put apple cider vinegar in their water stop during the summer months to avoid acidosis.
 Another thing you can add to their waterers is crushed garlic for digestive health and to prevent parasites.

-I get loads of free melons and corn on the corn which is great for cooling them down.
-They love grapes and most berries (but for some reason not strawberries), dark leafy greens, lettuce, pomegranates and bananas.
+My birds love most berries (but for some reason not strawberries), dark leafy greens, lettuce, pomegranates and bananas.
 Citrus fruits are a great source vitamin c, but inhibit the uptake of calcium, so again, give them sparingly.
 They wouldn’t do well on a keto diet because they go crazy for carbs: cooked rice, pasta, potatoes, bread and tortillas.
 Give these sparingly, as treats.

 Some people give their birds herbs.
 Mine don’t touch them, but when I do have access to them I dry mint, fennel seeds, rosemary, oregano, basil, thyme, calendula flowers and toss them in their nest boxes to freshen things up.
 Aromatics, like mint, are a natural insecticide.

 I haven’t tried making fermented feed yet.
 It’s an easy way to improve vitamin and enzyme content in their diet, as well as making the feed easier to digest.
 Another benefit of fermented feed is due to its density it helps fill up your chickens faster, saving you money.

 Remember that food left on the ground is an attractant to rodents, so be careful to pick up what isn’t eaten or you’ll be feeding the pests as well as your flock.

 If you can supplement your chicken’s diet with healthy, free food they’ll be happier and so will you when your feed store costs are reduced.